akyrey/headsetcontrol-notificationd/README.md

 # headsetcontrol-notificationd

+**Fork from https://gitlab.com/devnore/headsetcontrol-notificationd all credits to him**

+I only changed service name to make it equal to README.md one, fixed `Disconnected` event for my headset and add my preferences when the headset connects.

 ![screenshot](https://screenshot.tbspace.de/jpcefkgwhvy.png)

 headsetcontrol-notificationd is a small daemon that polls headsetcontrol to display notifications about the charge status of several headsets.